 Suppose a campaign could highlight the candidate’s plans for green energy initiatives if a voter is interested in environmental issues.

 Contextual insights are also helpful in identifying potential swing voters.
-These individuals may be open to voting for either candidate, depending on which one does better to address their concerns.
+These individuals may be open to voting for either candidate, depending on which one better addresses their concerns.
 For example, someone frequently visiting sites about taxes may be persuaded to vote for the candidate who promises to lower taxes.

 The Benefits of Using Contextual Insights for Political Campaigns